Mammograms miss between 20% – 60% of tumors.

-Screening mammograms can often show a breast lump before it can be felt.
+Even with this low detection rate, a mammogram is important since it can detect a tumor that is too small to feel.
 They also can show a cluster of very tiny specks of calcium.
 These specks are called microcalcifications.
 Lumps or specks can be signs of cancer.

 Dense breast and breast tumors both look white on a mammogram.
 An in-depth explanation is in the “Need to Know” section of this site.

 Studies indicate that radiologists, those who read more than 300 mammograms per month (high-volume readers), achieved better results than did those who read 101-300 mammograms per month (medium-volume readers) or 100 or fewer mammograms per month (low-volume readers).
 The length of time since completing medical training (less than 15 years) and the quality of residency training received affects the number of false positive readings by radiologists.

 Centers using a double reading process where a mammogram is read by two radiologists has been shown to reduce errors.

 3. Poor Quality of Mammogram

 If a women moves during the screening process, it can adversely affect the quality of her mammogram.
 Likewise, the technical quality of equipment and experience of personnel play an important role in obtaining a good quality mammogram.

 4. Breast Implants

 Breast implants can Mask Tumors .
 Both silicone and saline implants appear as a solid white mass on X-rays and can block breast tissue.
 This obscures the view for a radiologist.
 A recent study from the Journal of the American Medical Association reported that of the women studied, 55 percent of breast cancers in women with implants were missed in comparison to 33 percent of the women without implants.